 Leadership Overview

-LifeCare has 5 executives leading key functions including strategy, operations, and administration.
+LifeCare has 5 executives leading key functions including strategy, hospital administration, executive leadership, interim management, and staff coordination.

 Leadership Roles at LifeCare